Materials graph tutorial – Lens Studio

 Let’s reconnect the PBR node that was already there to the Shader color input.

-Now, let’s add that Surface Position node to the output of the Remap node (so the noise is added to the mesh), and connect that result to the World Position (Vertex) input of the Shader node!
+Then, add that Surface Position node to the output of the Remap node using an Add node (so the noise is added to the mesh), and connect that result to the World Position (Vertex) input of the Shader node!

 The result in the preview is barely visible, but it is there.
 To make it more extreme, add a Multiply node with any higher value in it (I use 30) directly after the Remap node (before the Add node):